AshGw/AES-256/README.md

 ```

 The same applies for AshTextCrypt.

-Thats it, if you follow the steps above then everything should work just fine.
+That's it, if you follow the steps above then everything should work just fine.